StonetoSkyCreations/MM/CONTENT_GUIDE.md

 ## Style tweaks
 - Colors, spacing, and typography live in `assets/css/styles.css`.
 Adjust CSS variables at the top of that file for palette changes.
 - Keep the maximum content width around 1100px and preserve the generous spacing for readability.
+- A soft background utility (`.bg-soft-image`) uses `assets/img/background-placeholder.svg` at low opacity; replace that file or update the URL in CSS to change the imagery.

 ## Accessibility and tone
 - Maintain descriptive link text and visible focus states.